repinek/fallguys-frida-modmenu/README.md

 - Change velocity / No velocity / Negative velocity
 - 360 Dives
 - Teleport To Finish (Only Races)
-- FPS Bypass
+- Remove FPS Limit
-- FPS Show
+- Display FGDebug (Minimum, maximum, average and current FPS, Time, Ping, Dropped packets)

 ## Troubleshooting
 **HyperOS**, **ColorOS**, **HarmonyOS** and other **OEM ROMs** may not work properly <br>